Guidelines for Journal Authors

 Section headings

-levels of headings, formatted according to the conventions adopted
+of headings, formatted according to the conventions adopted within

 Quotations